 Note to Tide: Detergent is Detergent

-In my recent attack on the absurdity of Forrester Research’s recommendation that marketers spend more money on social media advertising, I noted:
+In on the absurdity of Forrester Research’s recommendation that marketers spend more money on social media advertising, I noted:

 …consumers may love your products, but at the end of the day, toothpaste is toothpaste.